Firoz0006/TIC_TAC_TOE/README.md

 ### How to run Project
-for Running this project type:nodemon index.js (terminal or command)

-after running display our project on screen
+for Running this project type:nodemon index.js (terminal or command) After running display our project on the  screen